Sign Up

 Those who have never been awarded an SHA grant are eligible for any amount (minimum grant award amounts may apply) up to the maximum.

-You can apply for VA Special Housing Adaptation Grants via the VA eBenefits portal using your DS Logon or Premium account.
+You can apply for Special Housing Adaptation grants via the VA eBenefits portal using your DS Logon or Premium account.
 Those without a DS Logon or Premium account will be required to set one up first.
-You can also apply by mail by completing VA Form 26-4555, Application in Acquiring Specially Adapted Housing, or Special Home Adaptation Grant.
+You can also apply by mail by completing VA Form 26-4555, Application in Acquiring Specially Adapted Housing, or Special Home Adaptation grant.

 You must send the completed application to your nearest VA Regional Loan Center.